inside top of book cover

 Key to Genus Paspalum L.

-Paspalum spikelets Grass plants attributable to the genus Paspalum are easily spotted in the field, having spikelets of a distinct shape.
-The inflorescence of a Paspalum (Figure 6B, below) comprises two or more (rarely one) racemes (branches) attached along an axis (culm) rising well above the uppermost leaf blade.
+Paspalum spikelets Grass plants attributable to the genus Paspalum are usually easy to spot in the field, most having spikelets of a distinct shape (Figure 6A).
+The inflorescence of a Paspalum (Figure 6B, below) comprises two or more (one in a couple of species) racemes (branches) attached along an axis (cuilm) rising well above the uppermost leaf blade.
 Spikelets are attached by short pedicels (stalks), arranged either singly or paired, in two rows along one side (the abaxial face: facing outward or downward) of the flattened rachis.
-The broadly elliptic to disk-shaped (plano-convex) spikelets (Fig. 6A, right) are distinctive to Paspalum.
+The broadly elliptic to disk-shaped (plano-convex) spikelets are distinctive to Paspalum.
+Note also the prominent single mid-vein (Fig. 6A).

-panicle of racemes Fourteen species of Paspalum are reported to be present in Hawai‘i (Clayton & Snow, 2010) and many are common in mesic to wet environments, including wetlands.
+panicle of racemes Twenty-two species of Paspalum are reported to be present in Hawai‘i (Clayton & Snow, 2010; Faccenda, 2023a) and many are common in mesic to wet environments, including wetlands.
 Raulerson (2006) lists thirteeen species from Guam.
 All Paspalum species in Hawai‘i are naturalized species (non-native), except P. scrobiculatum (mau‘u laiki)—a southeast Asian species distributed across the Pacific Islands—is possibly indigenous or a very early Polynesian introduction.
 Five species of Paspalum on Guam may be native to the Marianas.
+This key recently expanded based on work published by Faccenda (2023a).

 [GENUS PASPALUM]